 DAVIS V. MONROE COUNTY BD.
 OF ED.
-526 U.S. 629 (1999)

 - Finding in favor of Davis, the Supreme Court applied same standards to find the institution liable for damages as in the Gebser case: - The institution must have "actual notice" of the harassment; and the institution must have responded to the harassment with "deliberate indifference."
-Additionally, court held: - Harassment must be "severe, pervasive, and objectively offensive," and the indifference "systemic," to the extent that the victim is deprived of educational opportunities or services. - Justice O'Connor added a framework to determine deliberate indifference stating that deliberate indifference constitutes a response that is "clearly unreasonable in light of the known circumstances."
+Additionally, court held: - Harassment must be "severe, pervasive, and objectively offensive," and the indifference "systemic," to the extent that the victim is deprived of educational opportunities or services. - Justice O'Connor added a framework to determine deliberate indifference - stating that deliberate indifference constitutes a response that is "clearly unreasonable in light of the known circumstances."

 JACKSON V. BIRMINGHAM BD.
 OF ED.
-U.S. SUPREME CT.
-(MARCH 29, 2005)

-- A deeply divided U.S. Supreme Court decided this landmark case in 2005. - This case involved a claim of retaliation for filing complaints of sex discrimination under Title IX. - Roderick Jackson, a high school teacher and coach, complained to school officials about the school's inequitable treatment of the girls' basketball team. - Retaliation-based case. - The federal district court and appellate court ruled against Jackson.
+- A deeply divided U.S. Supreme Court decided this landmark case in 2005. - Involved a claim of retaliation for filing complaints of sex discrimination under Title IX. - Roderick Jackson, a high school teacher and coach, complained to school officials about the school's inequitable treatment of the girls' basketball team. - Retaliation-based case. - The federal district court and appellate court ruled against Jackson.